Smoothex/awt-interactive-display-ads/ad-app/README.md

 * At displaying ad the photo can be changed on pressing the red button (possible for particular ad).
 A hint for the used button is shown
 * Creating ads based on the custom JSON format by using custom utility library
 * Grabs the JSON formatted ads by fetching them from the local server
+* Displaying and removing ads with smooth transitions

 ## Running the App